Children’s Clothing (Value Added Tax) Bill

 Overview

-This bill aims to expand the definition of "children's clothing" for Value Added Tax (VAT) purposes and to make school uniforms VAT-free.
-This would lower the cost of clothing for families with children.
+This bill aims to expand the definition of "children's clothing" for Value Added Tax (VAT) exemption purposes, broadening it to include more school uniforms and raising the age limit for children's clothing exemption to 18 years old.
+It seeks to reduce the cost of clothing for families by removing VAT from a wider range of items.

 Description